‘Beware The Slenderman’ Documentary On HBO: Who Are Anissa Weier And Morgan Geyser?

 — VICE (@VICE) January 23, 2017

-While incarcerated, Geyser has made claims that she has Vulcan mind control, that she’s been visited by Professor Snape from the Harry Potter series.
+While incarcerated, Geyser has made claims that she has Vulcan mind control, and she’s been visited by Professor Snape from the Harry Potter series.
 It was also revealed that Morgan believes she cannot upset the Slenderman for fear that he will harm her parents.

 Morgan Geyser was obsessed with the Slenderman.
 She kept notebooks about her obsession and often drew pictures of the urban legend.
 Investigators also found notes written by Morgan about the Slenderman that were very dark and disturbing, containing messages such as “he will find you” and “the pain is inside.”
 She also defaced Barbie dolls, stripping them down and coloring their bodies with markers.
-Many of the dolls were found to have weird symbols on them and were connected with her obsession with the Slenderman.
+Many of the dolls were found to have weird symbols on them and were connected to her obsession with the Slenderman.

 Anissa Weier’s story is a little different from Morgan Geyser’s.
-Anissa doesn’t suffer from mental illness like her friend but her involvement in the Slenderman case came about due to her longing to connect and fit in.
+Anissa doesn’t suffer from mental illness like her friend, but her involvement in the Slenderman case came about due to her longing to connect and fit in.
 According to the New York News, Anissa had a hard time in school and was the victim of bullying.

 Should 12-Year-Old Girls Be Charged as Adults for Trying to Kill a Classmate for ‘Slenderman?’ https://t.co/zg0wHWaFlY via @YahooNews